woocommerce/woocommerce/readme.txt

 == Changelog ==

+= 1.3.1 =
+* Made jquery UI optional and improved javascript
+* Javascript can be loaded in the footer

 = 1.3 - 01/12/2011 =
 * Minor bug fixes + localisations
 * Schema.org markup for products and reviews